zhongweikang/docs.konghq.com/app/_src/gateway/admin-api/audit-logs.md

 You can access request and database audit logs through the Admin API.

+{% if_version gte:3.7.x %}
+The default order of audit log is by request timestamp - latest to oldest.

+{% endif_version %}
 For usage examples, see [Audit Logging in {{site.base_gateway}}](/gateway/{{page.release}}/kong-enterprise/audit-log/).

 ## List audit logs